 13 “One-Liners” from The Gospel Coalition National Conference 2019

 Two weeks ago I had the pleasure of attending The Gospel Coalition’s 2019 National Conference.
-It was a week to remember and there is much I could write about but I thought I would just leave thirteen of the best one (or two)-liners that either challenged me or I thought were just generally impactful or worth reflecting on.
+It was a week to remember and there is much I could write about.
+However, I thought I would just leave thirteen of the best one (or two)-liners that either challenged me, or that I thought were just generally impactful and worth reflecting on.

 Photo by Ali Yahya on Unsplash